Skip to content

 Run it with sensible defaults

 Using scooter price of 400, bus fare per trip of 3, trips per week of 10, electricity per trip of 0.05, the calculation works out to 0.3 yrs.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Scooter Price, Bus Fare per Trip, Trips per Week, Electricity per Trip, and Analysis Horizon — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works